Inference in Auctions with Many Bidders Using Transaction Prices

 We numerically verified that $e_{\xi }( x) $ is decreasing in $x$ for all $\xi $, and so the PDF of $X_j$ can be expressed as follows:

 We can use \eqref{eq:fx} to derive an implicit expression for the joint PDF of $\mathbf{\tilde{X}}=\{\tilde{X}_{j}:j=1,\dots ,N\}\in \Sigma $ with $\tilde{X}_{j}$ as in \eqref{eq:Xtilde}.
-The main difficulty relative to the second-price auction is that neither $ e_{\xi }$ in \eqref{eq:XdensityAppendix} nor its inverse have closed-form expressions, and so evaluating them repeatedly is computationally challenging.
+The main difficulty relative to the second-price auction is that neither $ e_{\xi }$ in \eqref{eq:XdensityAppendix} nor its inverse has a closed-form expression, and so evaluating them repeatedly is computationally challenging.
 For this reason, we do not have a closed-form analog of \eqref{eq:densitySecond} for first-price auctions.

 To deal with the aforementioned computational issues, we propose a numerical approximation based on a series expansion of the incomplete Gamma function in \citet[Page 263]{abramowitz/stegun:1964}: for $x$ sufficiently large,